Mobmaker55/BasicImprovements/README.md

 # BasicImprovements
-Part of the Basic line of plugins,
+Part of the Basic line of plugins, this plugin performs most basic tasks a server will need.